 - iv) Refuse the requested leave to appeal, in which case the applicant will forfeit the leave to appeal fee submitted.
-MSA shall not be obliged to furnish reasons for such refusal. - v) A party aggrieved at such refusal may then apply for reconsideration within 7 (seven) working days after receiving the refusal, provided such application is properly motivated and accompanied by payment of a fee of R2000.
+MSA shall not be obliged to furnish reasons for such refusal. - A party aggrieved at such refusal may then apply for reconsideration within 7 (seven) working days after receiving the refusal, provided such application is properly motivated and accompanied by payment of a fee of R3000.

 Such application for reconsideration shall be considered by three (3) members of the MSA National Court of Appeal (NCA) on the papers only (no hearing shall take place), and their decision shall be final.
 They may, but shall not be obliged to, direct verbal argument to be submitted and/or for the papers to be supplemented in any respect deemed necessary.
 They shall not be obliged to furnish any reasons for any decision taken or directive issued.
 If leave to appeal is denied, the fee paid shall be forfeited.
-If leave to appeal is granted the leave to appeal fee paid will be credited towards the appeal fee of R5000, so an additional amount of R500 will be payable.
+If leave to appeal is granted the leave to appeal fee paid will be credited towards the appeal fee of R6000, so no additional amount is payable.-

 The same procedure as outlined in (i) above shall apply and the matter shall then be considered by a MSA Court of Appeal as per GCR 210.